 Tell us about how you first started playing badminton?

-You won your first senior caps at 16 – but how did you first make the move to the national squad as a junior?
+How did you first make the move up to the national squad as a junior?

-How has the first half of year gone so far ahead of Birmingham 2022 and the World Championships?
+How has the first half of your year been – ahead of both the Commonwealth Games and World Championships?

 What do you like to do away from badminton, how do you switch-off when off the court?